schurig/elixir-remote-monitor/README.md

 A Mix task that helps you to observe your remote elixir nodes from your local machine.

-It finds out the ports your remote Elixir node is running on, binds them to your local machine and start the erlang observer for you.
+It finds out the ports your remote Elixir node is running on, binds them to your local machine and starts the erlang observer for you.

 ## Installation